China Eastern Airlines: Fleet development

 China Eastern Airlines was the first Chinese airline to place an order with Airbus.
 The backbone of its fleet is the A320 family, which is primarily used for domestic flights.

-In 2005, China Eastern Airlines placed an order for 15 Boeing 787 Dreamliners.
+In 2005, China Eastern Airlines placed an order for 15 Boeing 787 Dreamliner aircraft.
 The airline subsequently cancelled its order owing to continuous delays and swapped it for additional Boeing 737 Next Generation aircraft.

-On October 18, 2011, China Eastern Airlines placed an order for 15 Airbus A330s.
+On 18 October 2011, China Eastern Airlines placed an order for 15 Airbus A330 aircraft.

-China Eastern Airlines ordered 20 Boeing 777-300ERs and received its first 777-300ER aircraft on September 26, 2014.
+China Eastern Airlines ordered 20 Boeing 777-300ER aircraft and received its first 777-300ER on 26 September 2014.

 In 2015, the airline acquired a further batch of 15 Airbus A330 aircraft for delivery in 2017 and 2018.

 In April 2016, China Eastern Airlines ordered 20 Airbus A350-900 and 15 Boeing 787-9 aircraft, with deliveries commencing in 2018.

-In May 2021, China Eastern Airlines introduced five A320neos and one ARJ21.
+In May 2021, China Eastern Airlines introduced five Airbus A320neo and one Comac ARJ21 aircraft.
 At the end of the month, the company operated a total of 738 aircraft.

+China Eastern signed a purchase agreement to buy 25 Airbus A330neo jets in June 2026, following an earlier agreement with Airbus in March to purchase 101 A320neo aircraft.
+The widebody aircraft are scheduled to be delivered between 2029 and 2033.